 Commercial wall coating in Derby

-Derby is an engineering city, and engineers tend to ask the right question about exterior coatings: not what does it look like, but what is it for and will it hold.
-Commercial wall coating in Derby earns its cost when it keeps water out of the building fabric, extends the interval between redecorations and protects elevations that would otherwise spall and stain through Midlands winters.
-It fails when it is applied over the wrong substrate or an unresolved defect.
-The deciding factor is diagnosis, which is why we run every enquiry through a survey before any specification or price is offered.
+Derby’s an engineering city.
+Engineers tend to ask the right question about exterior coatings: not what does it look like, but what is it for and will it hold.
+We know commercial wall coating in Derby earns its cost when it keeps water out of the building’s fabric, extends the interval between redecorations, and protects elevations that would otherwise spall and stain through the Midlands winters.
+It fails when it’s applied over the wrong substrate or an unresolved defect.
+The deciding factor is diagnosis.
+That’s why we run every enquiry through a survey before we offer any specification or price.

 The stock this work involves across the city

 Derbyshire’s county town carries the building history of its industries.
-In general terms, coating enquiries here involve Victorian brick works, mills and commercial buildings still in active use, rendered and brick offices from the post-war decades, trade and showroom premises along the main corridors, and steel-framed units with masonry or rendered elevations on the trading estates.
-Some of the older stock is solid-walled and needs to breathe; much of the newer stock is cavity or framed construction that behaves entirely differently.
+Generally, coating enquiries here involve Victorian brick works, mills, and commercial buildings still in active use, rendered and brick offices from the post-war decades, trade and showroom premises along the main corridors, and steel-framed units with masonry or rendered elevations on the trading estates.
+Some of the older stock is solid-walled and needs to breathe.
+Much of the newer stock is cavity or framed construction that behaves entirely differently.
 We make no claims about specific buildings, but we do make one firm claim about all of them: the specification must come from the wall, not from a catalogue.

 What the survey establishes

-A surveyor visits the building and works through the elevations methodically: substrate type, moisture readings, adhesion of existing paint or render, frost damage to brick faces, condition of pointing, and the state of copings, sills, parapets and rainwater goods.
-The cause of any damp or staining gets identified before products are discussed, because treating a symptom is how coating jobs go wrong.
+A surveyor visits the building and works through the elevations methodically: substrate type, moisture readings, adhesion of existing paint or render, frost damage to brick faces, condition of pointing, and the state of copings, sills, parapets, and rainwater goods.
+We identify the cause of any damp or staining before we discuss products, because treating a symptom is how coating jobs go wrong.
 The findings arrive in writing, with repairs and preparation itemised separately from the coating system so you can compare our quotation fairly against any other.
-We survey across Derbyshire and over its borders, so Nottingham, Burton upon Trent, Ilkeston and Ashbourne sit inside the same coverage as Derby itself.
+We survey across Derbyshire and over its borders, so Nottingham, Burton upon Trent, Ilkeston, and Ashbourne sit inside the same coverage as Derby itself.

 Situations where we advise against coating